amatiasq/lulas/README.md

   - Test fake mouse interaction
 - As a user I want to be able to reject them from a point
 - As a user I want to see detailed cell information
+- As a user I want the cells to use all space when I resize the window

 ### Tech